sen206-create/sen206-create/README.md

 - Learn how to write cleaner and more organized code
 - Learn how to analyse EEG data
 - Practice using GitHub to document my learning
-- Familarise with machine learning concepts
+- Familarise myself with machine learning concepts

 ---